Python-coder6475/Guessing-game/README.md

 Just a quick game if your bored. guess_v10.py is outdated and does not work correctly.
-New version coning out soon.
+New version coming out soon.